aliffrhn/Within/README.md

-# Recall This
+# Within

-Local-first meeting transcription with a React frontend and a Python Whisper backend.
-In dev you run two servers: Flask for the API and Vite for the UI.
+Private meeting transcription with timestamps.
+Your audio stays on your machine, with optional recaps when you need them.

 ## Requirements